Samuel D. Ingham

-Samuel Delucenna Ingham (September 16, 1779 – June 5, 1860) was a state legislator, judge, U.S. Representative and served as U.S. Treasury Secretary under President Andrew Jackson.
+Samuel Delucenna Ingham (September 16, 1779 – June 5, 1860) was an American politician who served as a U.S. Representative and the U.S. Treasury Secretary under President Andrew Jackson.

 Early life and education

-Ingham was born near New Hope, Pennsylvania.
-His parents were Dr. Jonathan Ingham, "a famous physician from Philadelphia," and his wife, the former Ann Welding.
+Ingham was born in Solebury Township, Pennsylvania, on September 16, 1779.
+His parents were Dr. Jonathan Ingham, "a famous physician from Philadelphia", and his wife, the former Ann Welding.

 After a pursuit of classical studies, he was an apprentice to a paper maker along Pennypack Creek, not far from Philadelphia.

 Manufacturer

 After completing his apprenticeship, Ingham became the manager of a paper mill at Bloomfield, New Jersey.
 It was while here he met Rebecca Dodd, whom he married in 1800.
 They had five children.

-Also in 1800 Ingham returned to Pennsylvania and established a paper mill on his mother's farm (his father having died in 1793) that would be his main source of employment in the coming years.
+Also in 1800, Ingham returned to Pennsylvania and established a paper mill on his mother's farm (his father having died in 1793) that would be his main source of employment in the coming years.

 Political career

 He was a member of the Pennsylvania House of Representatives from 1806 to 1808.
 Then, Ingham was appointed Justice of the Peace by the Governor of Pennsylvania.

 He was a member of the United States House of Representatives from 1813 to July 6, 1818.
 He easily trounced his Federalist opponents in the first two elections and had no opposition at all in 1816.
 He resigned from Congress in 1818 because of his wife's ill health.
-He was appointed the Prothonotary (Chief Clerk, Notary and Registrar of the Court) of the Court of Common Pleas of Bucks County, Pennsylvania after leaving Congress.
+He was appointed the Prothonotary (Chief Clerk, Notary and Registrar of the Court) of the Court of Common Pleas of Bucks County, Pennsylvania, after leaving Congress.
 In 1819 Rebecca Dodd Ingham died.

 Ingham served as Secretary of the Commonwealth of Pennsylvania from 1819 to 1820.

-In 1822 Ingham married Deborah Hall of Salem, New Jersey.
+In 1822, Ingham married Deborah Hall of Salem, New Jersey.
 They would become the parents of three children.

-Also in 1822 Ingham was elected to Congress where he would serve until 1829.
+Also in 1822, Ingham was elected to Congress where he would serve until 1829.

 During the 13th Congress he was chair of the United States House Committee on Pensions and Revolutionary War Claims.
 During the 14th, 15th, 19th and 20th Congresses, he was chair of the House Committee on the Post Office and Post Roads, and he was chair of the House Committee on Expenditures in the Post Office Department during the 15th Congress.